last update 20 March 2013

 LINK

-The Procter family is living at the Fishergate Bar end of George Street, in Walmgate, York, one of the poorest urban areas in England, and he is buried at a cost of four and six (4s 6d) with 9 complete strangers in a public grave in York Cemetery.
+The Procter family is living at the Fishergate Bar end of George Street, in Walmgate, York, and he is buried at a cost of four and six (4s 6d) with 9 complete strangers in a public grave in York Cemetery.
 Some years' later there was a memorial headstone erected probably by his only son - Joseph Procter jnr - which included the names of other dead Procter family members at that time.
 A transcript is shown on the left.
 Thanks to Wendy, Hugh and David for all their help in relation to York Cemetery and the Robert Procter grave.

 Of the people listed on the headstone, only Robert is actually in the grave, along with 6 unrelated infants and 3 unrelated adults.

-The last lines on the gravestone relate to the death of Robert's wife Elizabeth, and are in good condition after lying buried before David exposed them (wish he had come with us to Barnard Castle) !
+The last lines on the gravestone relate to the death of Robert's wife Elizabeth, and are in good condition after lying buried before David exposed them (wish he had come with us to Barnard Castle and later to Haworth) !
 Elizabeth's grave, which by contrast looks like new, is in St Mary Haxby (see lower in page).

 *Mary Harrison Harrison (Procter) Ch 1820 All Saints, North St, York.
 Died in Liverpool in November 1867 aged 47.